davidecavestro/123table/public/guide/getting-started/index.md

 See [Drivers](/123table/guide/drivers.html) for more details about JDBC drivers.

+## Examples

+The next sections show some examples mainly based on sqlite and CSV since this way you can test them without the need of a DBMS server.

-## Copy CSV contents to a new table
+### Copy CSV contents to a new table

 Given a CSV file named _foo.csv_ in the current directory, run